 Miss Sue Williams BA Hons – Head of Music

-At the end of the Summer Term, the Year 6 children have the opportunity to display the skills they have learned and talents they have honed, in the much anticipated and highly entertaining end of year production!
-The shows always include a high level of acting performance, with the school sports hall transformed into a spectacular theatre space, creating the perfect venue for each amazing event.
-Past productions have included Annie, Oklahoma!, Charlie and the Chocolate Factory, Joseph and the Amazing Technicolor Dreamcoat, Disney’s Aladdin and Disney’s Beauty and the Beast.
+At the end of the Summer Term, the Year 6 children have the opportunity to display the skills they have learned and talents they have honed, in the much anticipated and highly entertaining End of Year Production!
+The shows always include a high level of acting performance and direction, with specific coaching from specialist teachers in dialogue, singing, dancing and, when needed, stage-fighting.
+The school sports hall is transformed into a spectacular theatre space, creating the perfect venue for each amazing event.
+A professional lighting and sound company bring effects and radio mics to embellish our shows, while our peripatetic music teachers accompany our children, giving the experience a real West End feel.
+Past productions have included Bugsy Malone, The Sound of Music and Joseph and the Amazing Technicolor Dreamcoat.
+More recently we have performed Disney’s Aladdin, Lion King and Beauty and the Beast.